OpenBEL/openbel-api/README.md

 *JRuby Configuration*

 - Unpack JRuby archive.
-- Set the JRUBY_HOME environment variable to the unpacked JRuby archive directory.
+- Export the JRUBY_HOME environment variable to the unpacked JRuby archive directory.
 - Add "$JRUBY_HOME/bin" to your PATH environment variable.
-- Set the GEM_HOME and GEM_PATH environment variable to any directory accessible to the current user.
+- Export the GEM_HOME and GEM_PATH environment variable to any directory accessible to the current user.
 This is where JRuby gems will be installed.
 The OpenBEL API and dependencies will be installed into this directory for isolation from other Ruby applications running on the system.

 *Example JRuby Configuration*

 Assume that we have unpacked JRuby to `/opt/jruby`.
 We should then:

-- Set `JRUBY_HOME` to `/opt/jruby`.
+- Export `JRUBY_HOME` to `/opt/jruby`.
 - Add `$JRUBY_HOME/bin` to our `PATH` environment variable.
-- Set both `GEM_HOME` and `GEM_PATH` to `/opt/jruby/gems`.
+- Export both `GEM_HOME` and `GEM_PATH` to `/opt/jruby/gems`.
+- Add `$GEM_HOME/bin` to our `PATH` environment variable.
 - Proceed with *Installation of OpenBEL API*.

 *Installation of OpenBEL API*